CousinoMath/blog/blog/Advanced_Slope/README.md

 But in a sense, it is a line, one with slope `\(m = 2\)`.
 Look at the point `\(P\)` and notice how if we rise 2 units and run 1 unit, then we find ourselves sitting on another point of the graph, `\(Q\)`.
 This is true regardless of where we move the point `\(P\)`.
-So according to the naive definition of &ldquo;rise 2 and run 1 to get to the next point&rdquo;, this weird graph _is_ a line.
+So according to the naive definition of “rise 2 and run 1 to get to the next point”, this weird graph _is_ a line.
 And yet it obviously is not a line.

 ### The hook: what does `\(Slope = Rise/Run\)` really mean

-What&rsquo;s the problem?
+What’s the problem?
 This is where the sliders enter the picture.
 There is a `\(run\)` slider and a `\(\delta\)` slider.
 Play around with these to see what they do.
-You&rsquo;ll find that the `\(run\)` slider does exactly what you expect it to do, adjust the amount by which one runs to get to the next point.
+You’ll find that the `\(run\)` slider does exactly what you expect it to do, adjust the amount by which one runs to get to the next point.
 An excellent exercise in class would be to find a formula for the `\(rise\)` given values for slope, `\(m\)`, and for the `\(run\)`.
 The `\(\delta\)` slider is harder to explain, but still may be a good exercise for students.
-(For those who don&rsquo;t want to introduce scary Greek letters to their students, feel free to change the name of this variable.)
+(For those who don’t want to introduce scary Greek letters to their students, feel free to change the name of this variable.)
 After playing around with this value for a while, you will hopefully notice that this governs how large one piece of the graph can be before it starts over in another place.
 In fact, changing the